DSI-CORES/OpenByDesign/_sources/01-research-practices-(practical)/01-preregistration.md

 -   Prevent others from copying your idea (if your study will take some time to carry out)
 -   Prevent participants from seeing the purpose of the study (particularly relevant in field studies).

  The maximum embargo period is generally at most 3 years after initial submission.

+## Examples

+### Psychological science

 ## Frequently Asked Questions

 ### What’s the difference between a study registry and a pre-registration?

 A study registry is similar to a pre-registration registry, but with a slightly different goal.
 The goal of a study registry is to keep a record of all studies that are run, in order to address the *file drawer problem*, in which studies with null results (or results that contradict the researcher's predictions) may go unreported.

 For example, all clinical trials funded by the NIH are [expected to register](https://grants.nih.gov/policy/clinical-trials/reporting/index.htm) their study and report their results using the [ClinicalTrials.gov](https://clinicaltrials.gov/ct2/home) registry.
 Study registries generally include the same information that is included in a pre-registration, and thus can be used for the same purpose as pre-registration in some cases.